aws-samples/aws-modern-application-workshop/module-2/README.md

 aws sts get-caller-identity
 ```

-Once you have your Account ID, you are ready to build the docker image:
+Once you have your Account ID, you are ready to build the docker image.
+You will tag the image when performing the build command (using `-t`) with a specific tag format so that the image can later be pushed to the [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/) service.

 ```
-docker build . -t REPLACE_ME_AWS_ACCOUNT_ID.dkr.ecr.REPLACE_ME_REGION.amazonaws.com/mythicalmysfits/service:latest
+docker build . -t REPLACE_ME_ACCOUNT_ID.dkr.ecr.REPLACE_ME_REGION.amazonaws.com/mythicalmysfits/service:latest
 ```

 You will see docker download and install all of the necessary dependency packages that our application needs, and output the tag for the built image.  **Copy the image tag for later reference.
 Below the example tag shown is: 111111111111.dkr.ecr.us-east-1.amazonaws.com/mythicalmysfits/service:latest**